kgisl/makesite/content/blog/2020-12-11-quantum-teaching.md

 Most importantly, convey "It is not about whether you are good or bad at it, it is all about being interested in it!"

+### Three Sciences

+- Science of Fasting
+- Science of Focus
+- Science of Fate